UweKrueger/volvox/doc/Internals.md

 ## Heap Object
 ### Heap Object Types

-Volvox supports three kinds of heap objects:
+Volvox supports four kinds of heap objects:

 1. `unique` objects: There is only one pointer at any time that points to the object &mdash; corresponding to C++'s